 So you’ve compared internet plans and found the best option to fit your budget and needs.
 But, whether you've signed up to one of the best NBN plans or you've ditched fixed-line for a 5G home internet plan, you want to make sure that your provider is giving you the speeds you expect and — more importantly — that you’re paying for.

-Whether you’re suspicious you’re experiencing a slow service or you’re just curious to find out what download speeds you’re actually getting – you may find you’re getting speeds faster than those advertised – you can easily find out using the internet speed test on this page, powered by Ookla.
+Whether you’re suspicious you’re experiencing a slow service or you’re just curious to check your internet speed — you may find you’re getting speeds faster than those advertised — you can easily find out using the Ookla speed test on this page.

-Simply click the ‘Go’ button and the speed test will return figures for download and upload speed, which you can compare against the advertised speeds of the internet plan you’re signed up to.
+Simply click the ‘Go’ button in the widget below and the speed test will return figures for download and upload speed, which you can compare against the advertised speeds of the internet plan you’re signed up to.

 What speed should I be getting?